collinjlesko/dynatrace-monitoring-as-service/README.md

 4. For "DynatraceCustomHostProperties" specify "Environment=Staging"
 5. Lets create the stack and explore what we see in Dynatrace

+**Lab Lesson Learned**
+1. With all automation in place Dynatrace correctly tags all entities
+2. Dashboards and Management Zones work based on Infrastructure as Code Meta Data

 ## Lab 9: Setup Notification Integration
 The last lab is about setting up your problem notification integration with your ChatOps or other incident management tools.

+## Lab 10: Setup Availability Checks
+Additionally to automated Real User Monitoring (RUM) where Dynatrace automatically alerts on problems impacting real user experience we can also setup specific synthetic tests to validate availability and performance for our key business transaction and service endpoints.

+**Step 1: Create Synthetic Monitor for Staging**
+1. Go to Synthetic
+2. Create a new Synthetic Test for our Staging Web Site
+3. Validate Synthetic Test is producing results
+4. Shutdown Staging Frontend-Loadbalancer to simulate an Availability Issue
+5. Create a Notification Integration that sends an alert to Business
+6. Restart Staging Frontend-Loadbalancer
+7. Simulate another issue and validate notification works!

+**Lab Lesson Learned**
+1. Dynatrace can alert Business on Availabilty or Performance Issues with key business transactions

+## Lab 11: Dashboarding
+Dynatrace provides rich dashboarding capabilities.
+As a last step we want to create default dashboards for development, business and operations.